YunhaoLiu1228/CS241-Systems/lovable_linux/final_exam_practice.md

 2. How many i-node reads are required to fetch the file access time at /var/log/dmesg ?
 Assume the inode of (/) is cached in memory.
 Would your answer change if the file was created as a symbolic link?
 Hard link?

 3. What information is stored in an i-node?
-What file system information is not?
+What file system information is not? the inode of a file or directory contains metadata about the file as well as pointers to disk blocks so that the file can actually be written to or read from.

 4. Using a version of stat, write code to determine a file's size and return -1 if the file does not exist, return -2 if the file is a directory or -3 if it is a symbolic link.